mcdejonge/todo.txt-vim/README.md

 This is an updated version of https://github.com/freitass/todo.txt-vim that adds repeating TODO items.
-If you add 'every_N' to an item with a date, where N is the number of days after which the item is to be repeated.
+For this add 'every_N' to an item with a date, where N is the number of days after which the item is to be repeated.

 The new "process" command looks through all the items in your TODO list and